Home / Coffee Knowledge / “Q” for coffee quality – the Q-Grader

 General Coffee Knowledge

 100 questions on coffee cultivation, processing, brewing, roasting, and the coffee market.
-Knowledge of the SCAA manuals is assumed (Water Quality, Coffee Cuppers, Coffee Brewing, Coffee Processing, etc.).
+Knowledge of the SCAA manuals is required (Water Quality, Coffee Cuppers, Coffee Brewing, Coffee Processing, etc.).

 3 x Sensory Skills Test

 Three tests must be completed.
-They all revolve around recognizing and evaluating salt, acid, and sweetness in solutions.
+They all focus on recognizing and evaluating salt, acidity, and sweetness in solutions.

 • 1 – 2: Identification and ranking of three solutions each